mraoaakash/mraoaakash.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My team and I placed 6th on the CODA-TB DREAM Challenge.
+Aakash and his team placed 6th on the CODA-TB DREAM Challenge.